mattyspangler/nixos-starship/machines/secure-librem5/home-manager/sxmo/userscripts/cardiotop/docs/plugins.md

   ]
 }
 ```
+In this example:
+- `device_profiles: ["*"]` tells `cardiotop-activity` to launch all available device profiles.
-In this example, the `calorie_counter` plugin is initialized with the user's specific biometric data.
-The `device_profiles: ["*"]` line tells `cardiotop-activity` to listen to all available device profiles.
+- The `calorie_counter` plugin is initialized with the user's specific biometric data.
+- `preferred_hr_source: "polar_arm"` tells the plugin to prioritize heart rate data from the `polar_arm` stream, ensuring data quality.